-Robert Stengel is a Professor of Mechanical and Aerospace Engineering.
-His current research focuses on aircraft and spaceflight dynamics, optimal and failure-tolerant control, and biodynamic systems.
-Dr. Stengel is on sabbatical leave during the 2019-2020 academic year.
+Robert Stengel is a Professor Emeritus of Mechanical and Aerospace Engineering.
+His current interests focus on aircraft and spaceflight dynamics, optimal and failure-tolerant control, and biodynamic systems.
+A second edition of his book Flight Dynamics (Princeton University Press) will appear in November 2022.

 Prior to joining the Princeton faculty in 1977, Dr. Stengel was with